ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - After IDz has launched - from Remote Systems:

-o   Right-click on MVS Files and select: Host Connection Emulator.
+    - Right-click on MVS Files and select: Host Connection Emulator.

      - Note that your instructor may have to give specific Connection information, such as the Emulator port.